lakeff/ReinoCMDS2/README.md

 This is built upon CommunityCommands by deca with some fixes/tweaks and new commands added.
 Consultations by zfolmt.
 Credits to all of them for their work and inspiration.
 Also, thanks to the V Rising modding and server communities for ideas and requests!
 Commands now log to the server log for accountability and tracking.

+Updated for V rising 1.0 as of v1.9.0!

 [Territory ID Map](https://i.imgur.com/phmRmP7.jpeg)

 Feel free to reach out to me on discord (odjit) if you have any questions or need help with the mod.